typelevel/doobie/README.md

 See the [**book of doobie**](http://tpolecat.github.io/doobie-0.4.0/00-index.html) for more information on these add-ons.

 Note that **doobie** is pre-1.0 software and is still undergoing active development.
 New versions are **not** binary compatible with prior versions, although in most cases user code will be source compatible.
-Nontrivial breaking changes will be introduced through a deprecation cycle of at least one minor (0.x) release.

 ## Documentation and Support